Documentation

 • store demo defaults

-• produce static/generated/ui-model.json
+• produce static/generated/ui-model.json for web-shell projects

 The primary modeling source still lives in: